Member Since Mar 2017

-In its NDC, Georgia aims to reduce its projected GHG emissions by 40 percent relative to a business-as-usual scenario; 15 percent of this goal is unconditional, and 25 percent is conditional with subject to financial and technical assistance.
+In its NDC, Georgia aims to reduce its projected greenhouse gas emissions by 40 percent relative to a business-as-usual scenario.
+15 percent of this goal is unconditional, and 25 percent is conditional, subject to financial and technical assistance.
 Strong mitigation opportunities also exist in the forestry sector.
-Georgia also seeks to improve its preparedness and adaptive capacity by developing climate resilient practices that reduce vulnerability of highly exposed communities, with a special focus to food security, water security, coastal planning and management, and disaster risk management.
+In addition, Georgia seeks to improve its preparedness and adaptive capacity by developing climate-resilient practices that reduce the vulnerability of highly exposed communities, with a special focus on food security, water security, coastal planning and management, and disaster risk management.

 Ministry of Environmental Protection and Agriculture and Ministry of Finance

 This facilitator role is funded through the NDC Partnership Support Unit

 Click below to access country specific documents relevant to NDC Partnership in-country work.View Documents